x0jurmangander/Object-Detector-With-YOLOV8n/README.md

 ## 📄 License

-MIT License – free to use, modify, and distribute.
+Creative Commons Zero v1.0 Universal License – free to use, modify, and distribute.

 ---